 Over the course of six months, participants in the Vocational Discernment Program will partake in six monthly virtual sessions.
+Each session will be 2 – 2 1/2 hours to include a presentation and reflection.

 The Vocational Discernment Program is for young adults ages 18-35 who are wrestling with many questions among which are: